 The process of exploring these options and securing a place needs to start well in advance of leaving school.
 Should you feel that you may need this type of college you should discuss it with your Connexions Adviser as early as possible.

-North Tyneside Council’s Adult Learning Service and Tyne Met College jointly offer a range of courses that over 16 year olds can apply for, including some that provide support for people with learning disabilities and difficulties.
-You can access the joint prospectus here.
+North Tyneside Council’s Adult Learning Service and Tyne Met College offer a range of courses that over 16 year olds can apply for, including some that provide support for people with learning disabilities and difficulties.
+You can access the Adult Learning Service courses here.
+Tyne Met course information is available here.

 Young people can attend taster days to help them find out more and see if this option is for them.